M. Grazia Speranza

 Maria Grazia Speranza (born 30 March 1957) is an Italian applied mathematician and operations researcher.
 Her research involves the application of mathematical optimization to problems including portfolio optimization and the combination of inventory management with vehicle routing.

 She is a professor of operations research in the faculty of economics and business of the University of Brescia, a former vice chancellor and dean at the university, the former president of the Association of European Operational Research Societies and the INFORMS Transportation Science and Logistics Society, and the president of the International Federation of Operational Research Societies.

+In 2024, she was awarded the EURO Gold Medal, the highest distinction within Operations Research in Europe.

 Education and early career

 Speranza graduated from the University of Milan with a master's degree in applied mathematics in 1980 and a doctorate in applied mathematics in 1983.
 She arrived at the University of Brescia in 1990 after working as an assistant professor at the University of Milan from 1983 to 1987 and an associate professor at the University of Udine from 1987 to 1990.
 In 1994, she was promoted to full professor at the Faculty of Economics and business at the University of Brescia.